expressots/expressots/examples/README.md

 ## Questions

 For questions and support please use the Official [Discord Channel](https://discord.com/invite/PyPJfGK).
 We have a very active community there, that will be happy to help you.
-Post your questions in the channel called **HELP EXPRESSO TS** and forum called **help**.
+Post your questions in the channel called **NEED SUPPORT** and forum called **expresso-ts**.

 ## Issues